 Expansion of suspension cells in large-scale bioreactors is the first step in the suspension culture system.

 Adaptation procedures will be needed for choosing cell lines.
-Several cell lines used for lentivirus production (293T, 293FT, and 293SF-3F6) have been described to grow readily in suspension with no need for microcarriers, which means expansion of suspension cells is easier than that of
+Several cell lines used for lentivirus production (293T, 293FT, and 293SF-3F6) have been described to grow readily in suspension with no need for microcarriers, which means expansion of suspension cells is easier than that of adherent cells.
+In addition, unlike in the adherent culture system, the suspension cell culture system usually uses serum-free media.
+The absence of bovine serum and animal origin components in the culture media is the most suitable situation for clinical manufacturing as this decreases the risk of contamination by adventitious agents.

 However, choosing a transfection reagent for a suspension cell culture system is quite complex.
 Due to continuous culture stirring, DNA precipitation using calcium phosphate is expected to be less efficient.
 Thus, other transfection agents like cationic polymers (eg. PEI) are mostly used.
 But the drawback of PEI is also obvious.
-To transfect suspension cells, enormous amounts of plasmids are needed at a large scale; this leads to a high cost of raw materials and residual elimination in downstream processing.
+To transfect suspension cells, enormous amounts of plasmids are needed at large scale; this leads to a high cost of raw materials and residual elimination in downstream processing.
 Another problem associated with PEI is the absence of an analytical method to detect and quantify the molecule.
 It is therefore unable to evaluate the risk that residual PEI may carry.

 Finally, the harvesting cell in suspension is another issue compared to adherent cells.
-The LVV culture supernatant can be harvested at least twice a day, which is efficient in reducing costs.
-While in suspension, this approach is hard to implement because the culture medium cannot be collected independently from the cells.
-A perfusion system has been introduced that has suggested the potential feasibility of multiple harvests in suspension cultures, although the system has also proven to be complicated and costly at a large scale.
+The LV culture supernatant can be harvested at least twice a day, which is efficient in reducing costs while in suspension, this approach is hard to implement because the culture medium cannot be collected independently from the cells.
+A perfusion system has been introduced and has suggested the feasibility of multiple harvest in suspension culture, though the system has also proven to be complicated and costly in large scale.